Meet the Team

 Outside of research, she is passionate about addressing health disparities in underserved communities and using art to heal.

-Matea Spahiu is an undergraduate student studying biology focusing on biomedical sciences.
-She joined Dr. Quinones-Hinojosa's team in August 2019 as an eight-month intern in the Basic Research Internship in Neuroscience and Cancer (BRINC) program where she is working with mentor Dr. Paula Schiapparelli.
+Matea Spahiu is an undergraduate student studying biology with a focus on biomedical sciences.
+She joined Dr. Quinones-Hinojosa's team in August 2019 as an eight-month intern in the Basic Research Internship in Neuroscience and Cancer (BRINC) program where she is working with mentor Dr. Schiapparelli.
 Matea has a great interest in cancer and has seized the opportunity to be a part of the lab team.
 In her free time, Matea volunteers at a clinic for low-income individuals.

 Apart from science, Mieu enjoys rock climbing, running and cooking.